python-attrs/attrs/docs/api.rst

 .. currentmodule:: attr

-``attrs`` works by decorating a class using :func:`attr.s` and then optionally defining attributes on the class using :func:`attr.ib`.
+``attrs`` works by decorating a class using `attr.s` and then optionally defining attributes on the class using `attr.ib`.

 .. note::

-   When this documentation speaks about "``attrs`` attributes" it means those attributes that are defined using :func:`attr.ib` in the class body.
+   When this documentation speaks about "``attrs`` attributes" it means those attributes that are defined using `attr.ib` in the class body.

 What follows is the API explanation, if you'd like a more hands-on introduction, have a look at :doc:`examples`.